- Mar 10, 2014

 I’ve been an entrepreneur my whole life — since I was a teenager.

-Shortly after, I invented online casting and portfolios.
-New Faces® was the first portfolio or talent database online, and to this day it helps models and actors network and freelance.
+In the mid-90′s I invented online casting and portfolios.
+New Faces® was the first portfolio or talent database online.
 More than half a million models, actors and photographers added their portfolio to the site within the first five years.
+To this day it helps models and actors network and freelance.

-I’ve since founded Project Migration, which sells fashion accessories and apparel to raise funds for water and medical supplies to aid those living in extreme poverty.
+In 2009, I started one of the first social enterprises on the scene, before people realized how effective it is to mix business with charity.
+I’m really happy that trend caught on!
+It’s called Project Migration and we sell fashion accessories and apparel to raise funds for water and medical supplies to aid those living in extreme poverty.
 It’s got some pretty cool supporters, like Sting, Richard Branson and Adrian Grenier.

 For a while I also had a pop-up contemporary photography and art gallery in SoHo, NYC, called SoHo Loft Gallery.
 100% of profits from the gallery went to fund the growth of Project Migration.
 To be honest, I had no idea it’d be so tough to sell photography!
 It was a fun venture though, and who knows – maybe it’ll pop-up again at some point.
 For now, it’s just online.